awsmug/torro-forms/readme.md

 Stable tag: 1.0.0

 Drag & drop WordPress formbuilder for beginners and experts.

-## Description
 This easy to use WordPress formbuilder serves a chart module and an API for extending the form functionalities.

-## Functionalities

-### Drag & Drop forms
+## Drag & Drop forms
 Easy Drag&Drop your forms with this formbuilder.

-### Charts
+## Charts
 Anylyzable results of a form were shown in embedable charts.

-### API
+## API

 Extend Awesome Forms with the built-in API.
 At the moment there are supported three ways to extend the formbuilder.
 To get detailed docs about the API, read the [documentation pages](http://docs.awesome-forms.io/api).